ryanburgess/engineer-manager/README.md

  * [The Making of a Manager: What to Do When Everyone Looks to You](https://www.amazon.com/Making-Manager-What-Everyone-Looks/dp/0735219567) - Great book for those moving into a leadership or management role.
 It provides helpful tactical advice for management
  * [An Elegant Puzzle: Systems of Engineering Management](https://www.amazon.com/Elegant-Puzzle-Systems-Engineering-Management/dp/1732265186) - Written by a fellow Engineering Manager, Will Larson shows the challenges and demands of the discipline of engineering management viewed through the prism of systems thinking
  * [Better Allies: Everyday Actions to Create Inclusive, Engaging Workplaces](https://www.amazon.com/Better-Allies-Everyday-Inclusive-Workplaces/dp/1732723303) - The Better Allies is a great read on how to help build a more inclusive environment.
+ * [Resilient Management](https://resilient-management.com/) - Fantastic, quick read on people management.
+Especially effective for new managers, but great for all levels.

 ## Videos
  * [David Grady: How to save the world (or at least yourself) from bad meetings](https://www.youtube.com/watch?v=F6Qo8IDsVNg)